ntnu-arl/trace_paw/README.md

 # trace_paw
-Repository for Terrain Recognition and Contact Force Estimation through Sensorized Legged Robot Paw
+Repository for our work on Terrain Recognition and Contact Force Estimation through a Sensorized Paw for Legged Robots